WE PROUDLY

 6.4 Definitions.

 6.4.1 Film characteristics.
-A drying process progresses through
+A drying process progresses through three stages identified as

 gummy, tacky, and hard.
 These are defined as follows: